 The village has a pub, The Cherry Tree, located on the corner of High Street and Hackford Road.

-There are many local organisations within Wicklewood, including the Cricket Club, Bowls Club, Rainbows, Brownies and Guides, to name but a few.
+There are many local organisations within Wicklewood, including the Bowls Club, Rainbows, Brownies and Guides, to name but a few.
 Further details of these groups can be found within this website.

 The Parish Council, consisting of 7 elected councillors, looks after the day to day affairs of the village, as well as being responsible for managing the Village Hall.
 They meet once a month to discuss current issues and address any concerns parishioners may raise.

 This website aims to provide a snapshot of life in Wicklewood and Crownthorpe, as well as keeping the public up to date on the activities of the Parish Council.